open-dynaMIX/raiseorlaunch/README.md

   -m CON_MARK, --mark CON_MARK
                         con_mark to use when raising and set when launching -l EVENT_TIME_LIMIT, --event-time-limit EVENT_TIME_LIMIT
-                        Time limit in seconds to listen to window events when using the scratchpad.
-Defaults to 2.
+                        Time limit in seconds to listen to window events after exec.
+Defaults to 2
   -i, --ignore-case     ignore case when comparing
   -C, --cycle           cycle through matching windows (this will break
                         workspace_back_and_forth if more than one window